thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 Keep in mind that the default thread pool executor has a maximum number of threads based on your processor's core count.
 As such, you should **not** run long-lived tasks on the default executor.
-That reduces the number of workers available and at worst, can saturate the executor indefinitely and prevent new tasks from being processed.
+That reduces the number of workers available to other tasks and can at worst saturate the executor, preventing new tasks from being processed indefinitely.

 Managing long-lived tasks
 -------------------------